PyAr/PyZombis/273/_sources/lectures/TWP05/TWP05_12_en.rst.txt

 Formatting
 ----------

-+ Joining multiple strings is not always practical.
++ Joining multiple strings is not always practical
-+ We can use placeholders to replace values within strings.
++ We can use placeholders to replace values within strings

 .. codelens:: cl_l05_12d